ThatNintendoNerd/Smush-Material-Research/post_processing.md

 </style>

 # Post Processing Passes
 Smash Ultimate contains a few post processing steps that grealy impact the final look of the image after all the models and effects are rendered.
 Post processing does not affect the color of UI elements such as stock icons and character portraits.
+The steps are applied in the following order.

+1. Model and effect rendering
+2. Add bloom
+3. Apply color grading LUT
+4. Post process to brighten the image

 ## Bloom
 Bloom adds a glow around bright parts of the image.
 Any pixel in the frame that is brighter than a certain threshold contributes to bloom.
 The brighter the pixel, the more intense the bloom.
 The bloom threshold is calculated as follows.